 Mountain Gorillas (Gorilla gorilla beringei)

-Mountain gorillas are the largest living primates and the world’s most endangered apes with an estimated population of less than 800 left in the wild of the whole world and none in zoos.
+Mountain gorillas are the largest living primates and the world’s most endangered apes with an estimated population of just over 1,000 left in the wild of the whole world and none in zoos.
 The Mountain Gorilla (Gorilla gorilla beringei), was not yet known to the scientist until 1902.
 They are the next closest living relatives to human beings after the two chimpanzee species, sharing 97% DNA with us.

 Gorillas sometimes walk bipedally for short distances while carrying food or in defensive situations.

 Very are shy, social animals and very active during the day.
 They live in families of 7-28 members with one leading male (The Silver Back), accompanied by several females with their young.

 These apes have high social qualities and relationships within the family.
 They express their feelings, varying from loving and hating to shame and jealousy, by at least 20 distinct vocalisations, each with a different meaning, besides beating on the chests or on the ground which is their most common form of communication.